apache/spark/docs/sql-ref-syntax-qry-select-having.md

 ---
 The <code>HAVING</code> clause is used to filter the results produced by
 <code>GROUP BY</code> based on the specified condition.
 It is often used
-in the conjunction with a [GROUP BY](sql-ref-syntax-qry-select-groupby.html) clause.
+in conjunction with a [GROUP BY](sql-ref-syntax-qry-select-groupby.html) clause.

 ### Syntax